Deanna2000/exercise-elizabethsanger/README.md

 8. Mission statement
 9. URL for registering to vote

-##Challenge
+## Challenge
 After you have defined all the objects for representing the data, write a corresponding function for each one whose purpose is to change the state of the object.
 Then invoke each function, and pass a reference to the correct object to it and modify a property.

-Lessons Learned:
+## Lessons Learned:
-*   the property "writable" (true or false) means whether you are able to change the object valu
+*   the property "writable" (true or false) means whether you are able to change the object value
 * default values for properties is "false"